-- 1. Submitted to ACBN for approval 30 days prior to the event; - 2.
+- 1. Submitted to ACBN for approval 120 days prior to the event; exceptions can be requested post seminar on a case by case basis. - 2.
 Sponsored by an accredited college, university or other organization or by an organization with a reciprocal agreement with an accredited college, university, or other organization - a.
 Required Documentation: letter from the organization describing its sponsorship of the event, the number of approved credits for participants, and the states CE applies to, if applicable; - 3.
 Demonstrate that the event's speakers have sufficient expertise in the subject matter presented - a.
-Required Documentation: Speaker's CV and documentation including the content of the speaker's lecture and corresponding credit hours and any potential conflict of interest, such as mention of a product or service during the presentation for which the speaker has a professional or personal interest - 4.
+Required Documentation: Speaker's CV and documentation including the content of the speaker's lecture and corresponding credit hours and any potential conflict of interest, such as mention of a product or service during the presentation for which the speaker has a professional or personal interest - b.
+Lecture slides must be submitted in .pdf or powerpoint format to document nutrition content. - 4.
 Demonstrate the event's nutritional content; - a.
 Include an hr x hr of the program - 5.
 Include applicable administrative fees

 Once ACBN Staff confirms receipt of the form, documentation, and fees, the application and documentation will be turned over to the Programs Review Committee which will review and issue a decision as to the acceptability of the course.
-If accepted, the seminar and a web site link will be published on the web site as an approved seminar for certificant reference.
+If accepted, the seminar and a website link will be published on the web site as an approved seminar for certificant reference.